CelluleProjet/Amorpheus/README.md

 ```

 3) make sure that the folder where you’re performing the analysis contains the following files
-- Amorpheus.py : the main software
+- *Amorpheus.py* : the main software
-- equations.py : file of the equations, it is read by the main software
+- *equations.py* : file of the equations, it is read by the main software
-- Init.txt : file with the initial parameters.
+- *Init.txt* : file with the initial parameters.
 A detailed description of all the parameters can be found in [Parameters](https://github.com/CelluleProjet/Amorpheus#parameters)
-- Batch.ods : file with the initial parameters when using the option “Batch [b]” in the main menu
+- *Batch.ods* : file with the initial parameters when using the option **Batch [b]** in the main menu
-- filename.dat : data file, it has to appear with the same name and same extension as in the Init.txt or Batch.ods
+- *filename.dat* : data file, it has to appear with the same name and same extension as in the Init.txt or Batch.ods
-- background.xy : file for the background, when applicable.
-It has to appear with the same name and same extension as in the Init.txt or Batch.ods
+- *background.xy* : file for the background, when applicable.
+It has to appear with the same name and same extension as in the *Init.txt* or *Batch.ods*

 4) open the file Amorpheus.py in spyder and run the program.
 The command-line-based user interface allowing to navigate in the menu will show as: